By Bob Shell

-I have been wanting to test the Mossberg model 930 semi-auto Shotgun for some time so this was my chance.
+I have been wanting to test the Mossberg 930 Shotgun in semi-auto for some time so this was my chance.
 I contacted Linda Powell from Mossberg and she sent me one for testing and evaluation.

 One refreshing thing right off hand is it has a wood stock as opposed to the composites found on many guns made today.

 Yes, I know that composites are durable but I think they are ugly.

 The wood along with the nice bluing job makes it a handsome gun to look at.
 Like many shotguns made today it has the screw in chokes.
 Among it other desirable features is the barrel is ported and it has a raised ventilated rib.
 It is also drilled and tapped for a scope and it has swivels for slings.

 In other words it is ready to go on a hunting trip for a verity of game.
 I browsed through the Mossberg website and am amazed in the verity of shotguns they have.

 If you can’t find something there that you like then you didn’t really want a shotgun as the selection is that varied.